EXCLUSIVE-ADB, Citi, HSBC, Prudential hatch plan for Asian coal-fired closures -sources | Headlines

 In this case, development banks would take the biggest risk by agreeing to take first loss as holders of junior debt as well as accepting a lower return, according to the proposal.
 "To make this viable on more than one or two plants, you've got to get private investors," Michael Paulus, head of Citi's Asia-Pacific public sector group, who is involved in the initiative, told Reuters.

-Financial firms including British insurer Prudential, lenders Citi and HSBC and BlackRock Real Assets are devising plans to speed the closure of Asia's coal-fired power plants in order to lower the biggest source of carbon emissions, five people with knowledge of the initiative said.
-The novel proposal, which is being driven by the Asian Development Bank, offers a potentially workable model and early talks with Asian governments and multilateral banks are promising, the sources told Reuters.
+Financial firms including British insurer Prudential, lenders Citi and HSBC, and BlackRock Real Assets are devising plans to speed the closure of Asia's coal-fired power plants to lower the biggest source of carbon emissions, five people with knowledge of the initiative said.
+The novel proposal, which is being driven by the Asian Development Bank, offers a potentially workable model, and early talks with Asian governments and multilateral banks are promising, the sources told Reuters.

 The group plans to create public-private partnerships to buy out the plants and wind them down within 15 years, far sooner than their usual life, giving workers time to retire or find new jobs and allowing countries to shift to renewable energy sources.
 It aims to have a model ready for the COP26 climate conference which is being held in Glasgow, Scotland in November.

-Saeed said that a first purchase under the proposed scheme, which will comprise a mix of equity, debt and concessional finance, could come as soon as next year.
-"If you can come up with an orderly way to replace those plants sooner and retire them sooner, but not overnight, that opens up a more predictable, massively bigger space for renewables," Donald Kanak, chairman of Prudential's Insurance Growth Markets, told Reuters.
+Saeed said that a first purchase under the proposed scheme, which will comprise a mix of equity, debt, and concessional finance, could come as soon as next year.
+"If you can come up with an orderly way to replace those plants sooner and retire them sooner, but not overnight, that opens up a more predictable, massively bigger space for renewables," Donald Kanak, Chairman of Prudential's Insurance Growth Markets, who came up with the idea, told Reuters.

 HSBC declined to comment on the plan.
 Finding a way for developing nations in Asia, which has the world's newest fleet of coal plants and more under construction, to make the most of the billions already spent and switch to renewables has proved a major challenge.